cdcrazy2292/dss/Readme.md

 I also have a `numOfCombinations` counter as a class variable in order to keep track of the number of combinations.

+Lastly, I added some exceptions when the user input is invalid.

 If there are any misunderstandings or if you have problems running the code, please feel free to email me at